-Across 2015-16, six new electricity retailers entered the NSW market.
-This is in addition to five retailers that became active in 2014-15.
+Across 2015-16, six new electricity retailer brands entered the NSW market.
+This is in addition to five retailer brands that became active in 2014-15.
 The number of smaller retailers in the market has doubled since the removal of price regulation.
 While the three largest retailers have just over 90% of the small customer market, the trend for smaller retailers to gradually increase their share of the market continued during 2015-16.